 The main concept in speaking the language of gears is the difference between a physical gear (i.e. chainring or cog) and the gear ratio.
 The physical gears are what you shift to determine the gear ratio you pedal against.
 You can shift the front or rear derailleur to select a different chainring or cog.
 These shifts change the gear ratio.
-The trick is that moving to a bigger chainring makes a bigger gear ratio, while shifting to a bigger cog makes the opposite, a smaller gear ratio.
+The trick is that moving to a bigger chainring makes a bigger gear ratio (a "harder" gear), while shifting to a bigger cog makes the opposite, a smaller gear ratio (an "easier" gear).
 This is where the confusion arises.

 So let's lay out the common terms used in describing the range of gears.

 - Chainring.
 The large gear in front attached to the crankset; either 1, 2, 3 different chainrings depending on the style of bike.
 Also referred to as the front (e.g. "shift up in front") or something related to the front derailleur; or a ring (i.e. big ring or small ring).

 - Cog.
 The smaller series of gears in back; ranges from 1 on a single-speed bike up to 10 or 11 on modern bikes.
 Also referred to as the back or rear (e.g. "shift up in back"); sprocket; cassette; or cluster.